Santhosh26/FortifyCI/README.md

-**# FortifyCI with Jira Intrgation
-A unified script that Integrate Fortify SAST with remote scanning for all CIs with Jira Integration.

-**Prerequisites**
-1. Install Scancentral client and export to the environment path
-2. Install FCLI and export to the environment path
-3. Install FortifyBugtrackerutility
-4. Install Python 3
-5. Install PIP
-6. Install Python package python-decouple **Configuration**
-1. Create a .env file in the same directory as your script.
-2. Add all necessary configurations to the .env file.
-For example:
-SSC_URL=your_ssc_url
-SSC_TOKEN=your_ssc_token
-...

-Running the Script
-Navigate to the directory containing the script.
-Run the script using Python
-python your_script_name.py

-Certainly!
-Here's the README.md content for your script:

-markdown
-Copy code
 # FortifyCI with Jira Integration

 A unified script that integrates Fortify SAST with remote scanning for all CIs and provides Jira Integration.